5 Hispanic Icons Who Made An Impact On The World

 Sonia Sotomayor

-Sonia Sotomayor is a U.S. Supreme Court justice, which is a judge who serves on the highest court in the country.
+Sonia Sotomayor is a U.S. Supreme Court justice, which is a judge who serves on the highest court in the nation.
 Sotomayor was born in New York City to Puerto Rican parents.

 Sotomayor attended Princeton University, where she championed social justice and was not afraid to speak her mind.
 While serving as co-chair of the Puerto Rican activist group Acción Puertorriqueña, she accused the Princeton administration of discriminating against Puerto Ricans in hiring.